Kuadrant Rate Limiting

 Targeting a Gateway networking resource

-This effectively provides cluster operators with the ability to set defaults to protect the infrastructure against unplanned and malicious network traffic attempt, such as by setting preemptive limits for hostnames and hostname wildcards.
+Defaults provide cluster operators with the ability to protect the infrastructure against unplanned and malicious network traffic attempt, such as by setting safe default limits on hostnames and hostname wildcards.

 apiVersion: kuadrant.io/v1beta2